 A dishwasher’s door gasket is a rubber edge that provides a tight seal when the door is closed, preventing leaks.
 However, a gasket can become ripped or torn over time, allowing water to leak during a wash cycle.
 Accumulated dirt and food particles can also compromise the gasket, resulting in a dishwasher leaking through front door.

 Wondering how do I fix a leaky dishwasher door gasket?
 While dirt and food particles can be wiped away with a damp cloth to restore function, a damaged gasket needs replacement.
-Most dishwasher brands offer this part for purchase online while generic gaskets can be purchased at hardware stores.
-Here’s how to easily replace a dishwasher gasket:
+Contact your local dishwasher repair technician to have the gasket replaced.